HIPAA Compliance for Pharmacies

 OCR on-site inspections ask for the following four documents from the first person they meet in your facility.

 - Risk Analysis

 Do you have these documents?
 They are part of your annual training requirement.

-You may be thinking there is too much stuff to do, too little time in the day, and the chances of getting caught are slim.
+You may be thinking there is too much to do, too little time in the day, and the chances of being caught are slim.
 I’ll agree with the first two points.
-However, we have seen time after time small practices and large entities getting hit with fines for failure to have updated Business Associate Agreements, not notifying patients after a breach, having a large breach or misuse of PHI.
+However, we have seen, time after time, small practices and large entities being hit with fines for failure to have updated BAAs, not notifying patients after a breach, having a large breach, or misuse of PHI.
 The moral of the story, you need to have some type of HIPAA program in place.
-OCR has assessed almost $80 million in fines for just 55 cases of HIPAA Privacy Rule violations (according to data on HHS website).
+OCR has assessed over $117 million in fines for just 77 cases of HIPAA Privacy Rule violations (according to data on HHS website).

 Some examples are:

-While the 5 largest fines since 2008 have been for large entities, we can hopefully learn from their omissions and failures.
-If you share PHI with an entity and do not have a BAA, you are liable if they have a breach, and you are looking at fines in the millions of dollars.
+While the five largest fines since 2008 have been for large entities, we can hopefully learn from their omissions and failures.
+If you share PHI with an entity and do not have a BAA with them, you are liable if they have a breach and can incur fines in the millions of dollars.

 - Memorial Healthcare System in Hollywood, FL, paid $5.5 million in 2017 to settle allegations that employees inappropriately disclosed 115,143 individuals' data to affiliated physician office staff.